acubeLab/green-lossless-spmv/README.md

 ### Compress the datasets

-To prepare the compressed matrix formats, run the following command where the options represent the parallelism degree:
+To prepare the compressed matrix formats, run the following command where the arguments represent the parallelism degree:
 ```sh
 python3 prepare_data.py 1 8 16
 ```
 In the above example, we prepare matrix formats for 1, 8, and 16 threads.

-By default the script compresses teh dataset `enron.mtx` in the `example` directory.
-To define a different dataset creates a `datasets.py` file containing the definition of `DATA_PATH` and of the list of `.mtx` files.
+By default the script compresses the matrix `enron.mtx` in the `example` directory.
+To define a different dataset create a `datasets.py` file containing the appropriate definition of the directory `DATA_PATH` and of the list of `.mtx` files.
 See `sample_datasets.py` for an example.

 ### Execute Pagerank

-Modify `pagerank.py` to set `DATA_PATH` to the path where the datasets in `.mtx` format are stored.
-Then, run `pagerank.py`.
+Run `pagerank.py` passing as arguments the number of threads:
 ```sh
 python3 pagerank.py 1 8 16
 ```

 ### Extracting statistics to a CSV

-To extract statistics from the PageRank log, first redirect the output of `pagerank.py` to a log.
+To extract statistics from the PageRank log, redirect the output of `pagerank.py` to a log.
 ```sh
 python3 pagerank.py 1 8 16 &> out.log
 ```